eez-open/studio/help/en-US/components/widgets/Text (EEZ-GUI).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ovaj widget prikazuje single line text.
+A widget used to display single line text.

 # PROPERTIES

-## Text [DRAFT]
+## Text

-Tekst koji se prikazuje.
-Ovo je expression i ako se želi samo prikazati neki statički tekst onda taj tekst treba unjeti između navodnika.
-A ako expression koristi varijable onda se u editoru ne može izračunati taj expression, pa će se umjesto samog teksta prikazati expression.
+Text to be displayed.
+This is an expression and if you only want to display some static text, then that text should be entered in quotation marks.
+If the expression uses variables, then that expression cannot be calculated in the editor, so the expression will be displayed instead of the text itself.

-## Default style [DRAFT]
+## Default style

-Ovo je style koji se koristit prilikom renderiranja ovog widgeta.
+Style that will be used to render the Widget.

-## Name [DRAFT]
+## Name

-Ako se za Text property koristi expression koji se ne može izračunati za vrijeme editiranja onda se ovdje može postaviti tekst koji se prikazuje u editoru.
-Također, ovaj tekst će biti prikazan u _Widgets Structure_ panelu.
+If an expression is used for the `Text` property that cannot be calculated during editing, then the text displayed in the editor can be set here.
+Also, this text will be displayed in the _Widgets Structure_ panel.

 ## Static text [EMPTY]